aghelfi/HayaiAnnotation/README.md

    - Open your browser and navigate to http://localhost:8888.

-5. Start the Shiny app in Jupyter Lab's terminal:
+5. Start the Shiny app in Jupyter Lab's R console:

 ```
 shiny::runApp('Hayai_v3.2.3.R', host = '0.0.0.0', port = 8787)